 A Rail Trail for Concord!

-In 2016, we learned that Pan Am Railways was abandoning a 6.36-mile long railroad corridor in Boscawen and Concord, going from the southern end of the Northern Rail Trail in Boscawen to Commercial Street in Concord.
+In 2016, we learned that Pan Am Railways was abandoning a 6.36-mile long railroad corridor in Boscawen (0.68) and Concord (5.68 miles), going from the southern end of the Northern Rail Trail in Boscawen to Commercial Street in Concord.
 From Commercial Street, it's just a hop, skip and a jump to Downtown Concord and the State House and all the shops on the new, improved, bike friendly Main Street.

 In 2017, we initiated a petition to show the support of the community for this key stretch of the Merrimack River Greenway Trail.
 Over 1,600 people, including 658 from Concord and Penacook, signed the petition--a very good show of support for the development of this rail trail.
 (Click here to see the names of the signers.)

 The evidence is clear that biking and walking trails promote better communities for families, visitors and business.
 This section would link to the Northern Rail Trail and bring the trail to the very doorstep of downtown Concord!